ORF-4450/RobotLib/README.md

 Read the documentation in build.gradle for the procedure to do development on this library and then generate a release on Github and Jitpack.
 ***************************************************************************************************************
+Version 4.5.0

+*	Modify MonitorPDP class to correctly check port current for REV PDH.
+*	Change the MonitorPDP alarms to not reset if the alarm condition clears on its own.
+This way the alarms will remain visible on the dashboard to be observed after a match.
+Transient alarms were not being seen by the drivers and we did not know they were happening.
+Will need to call new reset() function to clear alarms on enable of robot (RobotContainer.resetFaults()).
+*	Modify SendableVersion to fix problem created by changes to how SendableRegistry works.
+See the code for details.
+Modify Robot class to follow this change.
+*	Update SynchronousPID class to correctly support tuning via LiveWindow.
+*	Update SynchronousPID class to automatically track elapsed time between calculate() calls.

+R. Corn, April 6, 2023

 Version 4.4.0

 *	Reduce swerve not moving threshold voltage from .25 to .05 in the drive controllers. .25 too high causing